zarusz/SlimMessageBus/docs/provider_kafka.md

 mbb.
    .WithProviderKafka(new KafkaMessageBusSettings(kafkaBrokers)
    {
-      HeaderSerializer = new JsonMessageSerializer() // specify a different header values serializer });
+      HeaderSerializer = new DefaultKafkaHeaderSerializer() // specify a different header values serializer });
 ```

-> By default for header serialization (if not specified) SMB Kafka uses the same serializer that was set for the bus.
+> Since version 2.0.0, uses the [DefaultKafkaHeaderSerializer](../src/SlimMessageBus.Host.Kafka/DefaultKafkaHeaderSerializer.cs) serializer which converts the passed values into string.
+Prior version 2.0.0, by default the same serializer for the bus was used to also serialize message header values.

 ## Deployment